-CHIEFSOur department has had some pretty amazing leaders over the years and this timeline will help you see some of their accomplishments and challenges.
+CHIEFS and Town MarshalsOur department has had many leaders over the years.
+This timeline will show some of their accomplishments and challenges.

 The following is a list of Phoenix Police chiefs dating from before the adoption of the city commission form of government in 1914.
 Between 1914 and the adoption of Charter Reform in 1948, police chiefs and other phoenix offices changed personnel regularly with each municipal election (and sometimes more often).
 Some were appointed and served as Police Chief/Chief of Police for a short time even though they had no police background.
 City administrators were regularly appointed to fill a vacancy temporarily.
 W. C. LeFebvre was both city engineer and city manager as well as the police chief.
 Joseph C. Furst was a city clerk while chief.
 Only after the establishment of the charter government committee did stability arrive for phoenix municipal government and it’s police department.